Bachelor of Arts in Family and Consumer Sciences

-Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
-Students in the Bachelor of Arts in Family & Consumer Sciences major who wish to satisfy the Complementary Studies Requirement with a coherent group of courses complementary to the major must have the courses approved by an advisor in the major.
+Students who complete two majors or a major and a minor automatically complete the Complementary Studies requirement.
+Students in the Bachelor of Arts in Family & Community Sciences major who wish to satisfy the Complementary Studies requirement with a coherent group of courses complementary to the major must have the courses approved by an advisor in the major.
 Consult with a major advisor for assistance.

 General Education Requirements

 |Requirement||Course Level||Units||Area Designation|